Updated March 16, 2023

 Though the JMeter is mostly used for Performance testing, it can also be used for Interface testing as it provides features like record and play.
 It is easy to integrate it with Jenkins also so very helpful for CI/ CD applications.

-Like another testing, Interface testing plays an important role in testing the software and ensures that the end-user should not face any problem while using the software.
-As the interface testing is quite tricky, proper planning needs to be done before performing it.
+Like another testing, it plays an important role in testing the software and ensures that the end-user should not face any problem while using the software.
+As it is quite tricky, proper planning needs to be done before performing it.
 So the best way to perform it is to automate the test cases which help in achieving better results.

 This is a guide to Interface Testing.
-Here we discuss what is interface testing, why there is a need for this testing, how it is performed and interface testing tools along with the advantages and disadvantages and tools used for.
+Here we discuss the basic concept, how it is performed along with the advantages and disadvantages and tools used for.
 You may also look at the following articles to learn more –